 Image Registration and Fusion Systems

-in Fig. 1 and its red and green bands are shown in Figs. 2 and 3.
-Points were detected in the color bands by 11 different
+example color image is given in Fig. 1 and its red and green bands are shown in Figs. 2 and 3.
+Points were detected in the two

-detectors.
-Points falling within distance of sqrt(2) pixels of each other in the images are considered corresponding points.
+color bands by 11 different detectors.
+Points falling within distance sqrt(2) pixels of each other in the images were considered

+corresponding points.
+The number of corresponding points found in Figs. 2 and 3 is denoted by n and average distance

+between the n corresponding points is denoted by A, which characterizes the positional accuracy of detected points.
 The

-number of corresponding points found in Figs. 2 and 3 is denoted by n and average distance between the n corresponding

-points is denoted by A, which characterizes the positional error of detected points.
-The smaller the value for A, the more

-accurate the correspondences is.
-Most points were obtained by the Harris detector [4] while highest positional accuracy was
+smaller the value for A, the more accurate the correspondences is.
+Most landmarks are obtained by the Harris detector [4] while

 One-hundred widely dispersed points are detected by the 11 detectors in Figs. 2 and 3 and the results are overlaid in Figs. 4 –